 Assessing Foot Form and Function

-The beNimble app has been designed around a simple series of tests of foot function and as an introduction to the world of ‘functional footwear’.
+The myFoot App has been designed around a simple series of tests of foot function and as an introduction to the world of ‘functional footwear’.

 Lee Saxby has designed the Functional Foot Map System for therapists, trainers and coaches who understand the importance of the foot in human movement and require an efficient, repeatable and reliable method to assess foot function.
 The Functional Foot Map is a practical footprint analysis system that can be easily integrated into both clinical and gym environments.